sailwalpranjal/MarkdownEditSuite/README.md

-# MarkdownEditSuite
+# Markdown_Editor

-MarkdownEditSuite is an advanced Markdown editor designed for a seamless and efficient writing experience.
+Markdown_Editor is an advanced Markdown editor designed for a seamless and efficient writing experience.
 Featuring live HTML preview, syntax highlighting, and theme customization, it is ideal for developers, writers, and content creators.
 **This project is currently in development, with some features not fully functional yet.
 The theme system is nearly complete.**

 ## Table of Contents